We want to protect, conserve and enhance the natural and built environment, so influencing current thinking on issues affecting landscape is vital.

 The influence of the European Landscape Convention (ELC)

-Our policy work is also underpinned by the ELC, which acknowledges the huge diversity of landscapes and their uses.
+Our policy work is also underpinned by the European Landscape Convention (ELC), which acknowledges the huge diversity of landscapes and their uses.
 The ELC calls for policy that considers and is adapted according to the landscape type.

 The ELC, which is the first international treaty dedicated to the protection, management and planning of all landscapes in Europe, has 18 articles.
 These articles, collectively, promote landscape protection, management and planning and organising European cooperation on landscape issues.

 We want to hear from members looking to contribute to our policy work.
-If you want to get involved, email Stephen Russell, Head of Policy, .
+If you want to get involved, email the policy team at firstname.lastname@example.org.